TheStig294/100-more-randomats-pack-3/README.md

+# 100 More Randomats Pack 3
+The randomat is a mechanic for TTT that triggers a random effect either when the "Randomat-4000" item is bought and used by a detective, or automatically at the start of every round.\
+This mod adds many new "randomats" that could happen.\
-_This is the third of my 4 randomat packs.
-These randomats will automatically turn on as you install the mods they need.
-So, if you install, or already have at least one of the mods listed below, this mod will add a randomat for it!
-(Or a few!)_
+This is the third of my 3 randomat packs.
+These randomats require other less known mods to work, many of which you might not already have installed, linked in the list of randomats below.

 # Settings/Options